A Guide To Indemnity Insurance On Property

-So, what is an indemnity insurance policy, and who pays for indemnity insurance?
-Indemnity insurance is used in conveyancing transactions to offer sellers protection if there is a defect with their property that could result in legal action.
+An insurance indemnity policy is used in conveyancing transactions to offer sellers protection if there is a defect with their property that could result in legal action.

-Sellers take out a policy to cover the cost implications of the buyer making a claim against their property.
+Both buyer and seller of a property can pay for an indemnity policy.
+Often, house sellers take out an indemnity policy to cover the cost implications of the buyer making a claim against their property.
 The insurance requires a one-off payment and lasts forever.

 What is an indemnity policy when buying a house?

-Buyers can also take out insurance indemnity as an alternative to rectifying a property defect.
+House buyers take out an insurance indemnity policy as an alternative to rectifying a property defect.
 Rather than asking the seller to fix the problem, buyers can take out a policy if they are otherwise satisfied with the property and want to make sure their mortgage application goes through smoothly.